FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/flo-2d_plugin/user_manual/toolbar/flo-2d-info-tool/FLO-2D Results Tool.rst.txt

 .. image:: ../../img/Flo-2D-Info-Tool/results007.png

+.. _fpxsec_results:

 Floodplain Cross Section Results
 --------------------------------------

+.. important:: FLO-2D Pro Build 25 engine and FLO-2D Gila 2.0 plugin include a floodplain cross section tool that can read from any new cross section using a time dependent file called TIMDEPXSEC.HDF5. to set this file up, go here:

+   :ref:`Run XSEC Time Series Results <time_lapse_output>`

 1. Click any floodplain cross section to load the results in the table and plotting panel.
+Note the new option Read from TIMDEPXSEC.HDF5 can be used for any new floodplain cross section.
+The old option Read from HYCROSS.OUT is used for predefined floodplain cross sections that were saved to FPXSEC.DAT.

+2. Learn how to build floodplain cross sections for either case here:
+   :ref:`Create Floodplain Cross Sections <floodplain_cross_section_editor>`

 .. image:: ../../img/Flo-2D-Info-Tool/results008.png

-2. Click any floodplain cross section cell to load the results in the table and plotting panel.
+1. Click any floodplain cross section cell to load the results in the table and plotting panel.

 .. image:: ../../img/Flo-2D-Info-Tool/results009.png